Cronos Group Inc. (CRON) Q4 2020 Earnings Call Transcript

-The tobacco industry may be reviled by some, but it has been a darling to investors for much of its history.
-Throughout the 20th century, tobacco stocks were among the best performers, benefiting from an addictive, highly profitable, recession-proof product, as well as a reputation for offering generous dividend yields to investors.
+The tobacco industry may be reviled by some, but it has been a darling of investors for much of its history.
+Throughout the 20th century, tobacco stocks were among the best performers, benefiting from an addictive, highly profitable, recession-proof product, plus a reputation for offering generous dividend yields to investors.

-In fact, according to Wharton professor Jeremy Siegel, Altria Group (NYSE:MO), the domestic owner of the Marlboro brand, was the best-performing stock on the market from 1968 to 2017 including reinvested dividends.
-The cigarette maker returned an annualized average of 20% during that time.
+In fact, according to Wharton professor Jeremy Siegel, Altria Group (NYSE:MO), domestic maker of the Marlboro brand, was the best-performing stock on the market from 1968 to 2017 when including reinvested dividends.
+The cigarette maker's annualized average return was 20% during that time.

 The tobacco industry produced some of the 20th century's best performing stocks.

 Today, however, tobacco companies face a new set of challenges.
-Smoking rates have steadily declined around the world, especially in the U.S, amid health concerns and increasing regulations.
-As a result, the industry has sought to pivot to next-generation products like e-cigarettes and vaporizers that avoid some of the drawbacks of cigarettes, like the smell, and are perceived by some to be better for your health.
-Some operators have looked beyond tobacco, partnering with marijuana companies in an attempt to capture the breakout growth in an industry that bears a number of similarities to tobacco.
+Smoking rates have steadily declined around the world, and especially in the U.S., amid health concerns and increasing regulations.
+As a result, the industry has sought to pivot to next-generation products like e-cigarettes and vaporizers, which circumvent some of the drawbacks of smokable cigarettes like unwanted odor, and are perceived by some as better for your health.
+Some companies have looked beyond tobacco, partnering with cannabis businesses in order to capture the breakout growth in an industry that bears many similarities to tobacco.

-Tobacco stocks come with a number of risks, however, including increased regulation and declining smoking rates.
-Therefore, revenue and profit growth have been slow lately, but these stocks still hold appeal for investors because their profits and dividends have been so reliable.
-Meanwhile, investors are hopeful that next-generation products will eventually lead to stronger growth.
+Tobacco stocks come with a number of risks, however, including increased regulation of the underlying companies and declining smoking rates.
+Revenue and profit growth have been slow across the industry, but these stocks still hold appeal for investors because their profits and dividends have been so reliable.
+Investors are hopeful that next-generation products will eventually catalyze stronger growth.

 A wave of consolidation in the industry has left just three major players in tobacco: Altria, Philip Morris International (NYSE:PM), and British American Tobacco (NYSE:BTI).
-With fewer competitors, these companies have been able to raise prices to generate more profits, even as cigarette volumes have fallen.
-After the big three, there are some smaller stocks investors may want to consider, including Imperial Brands (OTC:IMBBY) and Vector Group (NYSE:VGR).
+With few competitors, these companies have been able to raise prices to generate more profits, even as cigarette sales volumes have fallen.
+After the big three, there are some smaller stocks that investors may want to consider, including those of Imperial Brands (OTC:IMBBY) and Vector Group (NYSE:VGR).

-Most of the discussion around tobacco stocks focuses on traditional cigarettes and next-generation products, but it's worth noting that these companies also make smokeless products like chewing tobacco, as well as cigars, pipe tobacco, and accessories like rolling papers.
+Most of the discussion around tobacco stocks focuses on traditional cigarettes and next-generation products, but it's worth noting that these tobacco companies also sell smokeless products like chewing tobacco, as well as cigars, pipe tobacco, and accessories like rolling papers.